sebastiencs/pinar-book/src/classes.md

 # Classes

 You can create JS classes from Rust.
-Every Rust structures that implement the trait `JsClass`
+Every Rust types that implement the trait `JsClass`
 can be use as a JS class.

 The trait is defined as follow: